What is SPAM?

 Some SPAM is Virus Caused

 Some SPAM is actually caused by Viruses.
 These viruses take advantage of bugs in Microsoft Outlook and other email software that launches the virus when attachments are opened or links are opened.
 These viruses forges sender addresses.
 The messages may appear authoritative sources.
-Use a virus scanner.
-Install the free patch from the Microsoft Windows Update web site.
+Install and use a virus scanner.
+Also, keep your computer up-to-date with the latest update from the OS vendor.

 Many viruses since 2004 have been designed to leave back doors on the computers that they infect.
 These back doors can then be use to install software on these compromised computers.
 Software to monitor the computer user's activities, or provides a platform for sending SPAM, or to deploy denial of service attacks against major service providers such as Yahoo!
 Much of the SPAM sent on the Internet today is routed through these infected computers to make it more difficult to block it and to make it more difficult to track down the origin of such SPAM.